gerram/ibeacon-cli/README.md

 # License

-Copyright (c) 2014 by Radius Networks
+Copyright &copy; 2014 by Radius Networks

 This software is licensed under an adapted BSD license, the Attribution Assurance License.
 See the [LICENSE](LICENSE) for details.